jcarait/jcarait/README.md

 # Hi there, I’m Jono 👋

 Building frontend with React, TypeScript and JavaScript.
-Hacking the backend with TypeScript and Node.js at Blowfish Studios.
+Hacking backend with TypeScript and Node.js at Blowfish Studios.

 E: jonocdev@gmail.com